US Peace Corps Lesotho

-Cattle are very important to us and often used as a system of currency.
-Many boys are kept out of school to herd cattle for the family.
+Cattle, goats and sheep are very important to us and often used as a system of currency.
+Many boys are kept out of school to herd animals for the family.
 When a couple marries, the man must pay "lobola" or a bride price to the woman's family.
 Four cows is the average, but the number usually depends on the education of the woman.

 Many fathers work in mines in South Africa and are rarely home.
 Many children only see their fathers a few times a year.
 Women work in the fields alongside men to grow food for their families.
 Nearly every family in Lesotho has a small plot of land where they grow corn and cabbage for their families.

 Lesotho has long had a vibrant oral tradition with people passing along stories from generation to generation.
 Reading is not a common way to pass time, but this is because there are few books.
 Gradually, as our students are gaining access to books in our new libraries, they are enjoying the stories and have begun to like to read.
-We learn to read in Sesotho, then add English during our fourth year of school.
+We begin learning English at age six, in Standard 1.
 To pass the exams to get into secondary school, we must be fluent in English so this is a very important skill for our students

 Why we work with the African Library Project